baharmahmudlu/git_bash_demo_commands/Readme.md

-This repo includes basic commands which helps to work on git-bash directly
+This repo includes basic commands which helps to work on git-bash directly.
+To see commands click on basic commands folder.